 Most people automate their RMD to occur at the same time every year, but market performance should also impact your schedule.

-• When Markets are Up: If your account value has risen significantly, consider accelerating your withdrawals or taking a lump sum early in the year.
-This allows you to lock in gains at high share prices.
+• When Markets are Up: If your account value has risen significantly, consider accelerating your withdrawals or taking a lump sum early in the year to lock in gains at high share prices.

-• When Markets are Down: If your portfolio has dipped, consider delaying your distribution until later in the year or spreading withdrawals out over several months.
-This strategy mitigates the risk of selling assets at lower share prices, giving your portfolio time to potentially recover.
+• When Markets are Down: Consider delaying your distribution until later in the year or spreading withdrawals over several months.
+This gives your portfolio time to potentially recover before selling assets.

 2. Using RMDs for Withholding